“The Science of today is the technology of tomorrow” – Edward Teller

-Working Scientifically skills are embedded into lessons to ensure these skills are being developed throughout the children’s school career and new vocabulary and challenging concepts are introduced through direct teaching.
+Working Scientifically skills are embedded into lessons to ensure these skills are being developed throughout the children’s school career and new vocabulary and challenging concepts are introduced through direct teaching and hands on experiences.
 This is developed through the years, in-keeping with the topics.
 We use precise questioning in class to test conceptual knowledge and skills, and assess children regularly to identify those children with gaps in learning.

 Teachers also find opportunities to develop children’s understanding of their surroundings by accessing outdoor learning and workshops with experts.
 Mersey Park children also get the possibility of learning about careers in science through our close links with Liverpool University Science department, who collaborate with us on our annual Science Week.
 Activities centre on STEM (science, technology, engineering and mathematics) in order to promote future careers in this field.